Freeman's Journal: Superseded by the Irish Independent

 The collapse of the IPP in 1918, and the electoral success of Sinn Féin, saw a more radical nationalism appear that increasingly was out of step with the moderation of the Journal.
 The Irish Independent, the successor to the Daily Irish Independent, was more aggressively marketed.
 Just prior to the outbreak of the Irish Civil War in March 1922, the Freeman's Journal printing machinery was destroyed by Anti-Treaty IRA men under Rory O'Connor for its support of the Anglo-Irish Treaty.
 It did not resume publication until after the outbreak of civil war, when the Irish Free State re-asserted its authority over the country.

 The Freeman's Journal ceased publication in 1924, when it was merged with the Irish Independent.
 Until the 1990s, the Irish Independent included the words 'Incorporating the Freeman's Journal' in its mast-head over its editorials.

+Offices

+The newspaper's head office was located at 4-6 Prince Street North until its destruction during the Easter Rising of 1916.

+After its destruction, the newspaper refurbished buildings at 6-8 Townsend Street incorporating the former Dublin Coffee Palace however these were ultimately ransacked by anti-treaty forces in March 1922.

+It also developed other alternative offices at 27 Westmoreland Street in 1917 while carrying out extensive renovations there in 1921-22.